ensan-hcl/Swift-GenericCase-Introduction/Generic-case.md

 //OK
 if case <T> let .int(value as T) = thing{
-    //use `value: T`
+    //use (value: T)
 }

 //OK
 for case <T> let .int(value as T) in things{
-    //use `value: T`
+    //use (value: T)
 }
 ```

 ### (Preferred to have) Smarter nested switch statements

 We sometimes face situations where each case has common operations, but also not-common operations.
-With only generic-case, it cannot be solved.
-However, with **smarter nested switch statements**, this problem can be solved.
+With only generic-case, it still remains as a problem that in such case we cannot avoid repetition of common operations.
+However, with **smarter nested switch statements**, this problem becomes moderated.

 With smarter nested switch statements, as far as the target value is immutable, you can omit cases that are already excluded in the outer switch statement.